NdutaCharity/Charity/PowerBi/Datasets/README.md

-The datasets used for thiis training.
+The datasets used for the training.